Howdy Doody: Final episode

 The final episode, "Clarabell's Big Surprise," was broadcast on September 24, 1960.
 The hour-long episode was mostly a fond look back at highlights of the show's past.
 Meanwhile, in the midst of it all, Clarabell has what he calls a "big surprise."
 The rest of the cast attempts to find out what it is throughout the entire show, with only Doodyville Mayor Phineas T. Bluster succeeding and promising to keep it a secret. ("But," he says upon leaving, "it's not gonna be easy to keep something like this a secret for long!!")

-Finally, in the show's closing moments, the surprise was disclosed through pantomime to Buffalo Bob and Howdy Doody.
-As it turned out, Clarabell the mute clown actually could talk.
-Amazed, Bob frantically told Clarabell to prove it, as this was his last chance.
-An ominous drum roll began as Clarabell faced the camera as it came in for an extreme closeup.
-His lips quivered as the drumroll continued.
-When it stopped, Clarabell simply said softly, "Goodbye, kids."
-A tear could be seen in his right eye as the picture faded to black, and some children in the Peanut Gallery could faintly be heard sobbing immediately before the credits music played.
+It was only in the episode's final moments that Clarabell, still pantomiming and using his horn, finally revealed his surprise to Howdy Doody and Buffalo Bob: he could actually speak.
+Amazed, Bob frantically encouraged Clarabell to prove it as he would never get another chance.
+His lips quivered as the camera slowly moved in for a close-up on his face; a drum and cymbal roll grew louder and abruptly stopped right before Clarabell quietly said, "Goodbye, kids."
+A tear could be seen in his right eye as the picture faded to black, and in the ensuing quiet, some sobs could be heard in the background.

 The show quietly ended with a roll of credits over an empty, darkened set as "Auld Lang Syne" was played on a Celesta, followed by an announcement that The Shari Lewis Show would be seen in its place at that time next week followed by a spot for the TV series National Velvet.

 The restored color videotape of the final broadcast is available commercially.

 Merchandising and licensing

 Three Musketeers candy bars offered a promotion early in 1950 in which sending in 10 cents and one wrapper from a Three Musketeers bar obtained a Howdy Doody puppet.
 The show had two one-minute announcements about the promotion on consecutive weeks.
 The first announcement resulted in 80,000 requests; the second increased the total number of requests to 240,000.

 In the early 1960s, William Rosenberg founded a fast food chain called Howdy Beefburgers (later Howdy Beef n' Burger) in Massachusetts, locating many of its restaurants beside Dunkin' Donuts shops so they could share common parking lots to compete with larger chains such as McDonald's for retail space and customer draw.
 Howdy Beefburgers even adopted Howdy as its mascot.
 Serving such products as hamburgers, French fries, fish sandwiches and New England clam chowder, the chain had restaurants in as many as 27 locations throughout New England before dissolving in the late 1970s.

+A 1955 merchandise catalog had 24 pages showcasing the range of products licensed by the show.
+The extensive merchandising included the aforementioned puppet, toys and clothing, plus tie-ins with cereals and other food products.